diezfx/transformation-framework/typesystem.md

 ### Different technologies need different definitions
 in a kubernetes cluster some of capabilities.Compute address isn't needed\
-ansible needs compute address to install sth
+ansible needs compute address to install sth; for kubernetes needs to use kubectl exec or sth.

 ## implemented at the moment :properties have types